cassano0409/marreta-fufeiqiang/README.en.md

 - Everything with SSL/TLS
 - PHP-FPM
 - OPcache enabled
-- PWA (Progressive Web App) support
+- PWA (Progressive Web App) support, direct sharing will only work on Android

 ## 🐳 Docker